wordofwarning/wordofwarning.org/socialexperiment/apr2026/index.md

 Originally created as part of Lowry Artist Development.

-Kathy '*an explosion of mad energy*' (Chortle) is one of the most exciting young comedians on the comedy circuit.
-She uses absurdism, characters, and silliness to explore '*endlessly creative*' (blizzard comedy) ideas on stage — it's the wrong time of the month!
+Kathy 'an explosion of mad energy' (Chortle) is one of the most exciting young comedians on the comedy circuit.
+She uses absurdism, characters, and silliness to explore 'endlessly creative' (blizzard comedy) ideas on stage — it's the wrong time of the month!

 Insta <a href="https://instagram.com/kathy_rivett" target="_blank">@kathy_rivett</a>
 <hr>